 The Entrepreneurship Major: Two Paths to Innovation

 The Entrepreneurship major will inspire you to turn your business concepts into a reality.
 You can choose an entrepreneurial path toward becoming your own boss or an intrepreneurial track to be an innovator within a corporation.

-Product Innovation and Development Course: Business and Engineering Entreprenurs Welcome
+Product Development and Innovation Course: Business and Engineering Entreprenurs Welcome

 - a device that monitors autoclave sterilization of reusable medical products for Third World countries

 - a cap worn under athlete's helmets and app to detect and report potential concussion impacts

 - a quick-change drill attachment sponsored by Lenox to make drilling holes more precise

 - a affordable, portable AA or AAA battery charger that can be powered by a bicycle in Third World countries